When is the Nola Caribbean Festival 2024?

 The NOLA Caribbean Carnival is all about embracing and celebrating Caribbean culture through dance, music, cuisine, culture and good company.
 The carnival also coincides with Caribbean Heritage Month, which is also celebrated in June.

-So get ready for lots of reggae, soca, salsa, jazz, pounds of jerk chicken, fried plantains, delicious rice, colourful costumes, delicious rum and parties.
+So get ready for lots of reggae, soca, salsa, jazz, pounds of jerk chicken, fried plantains, delicious rice, colorful costumes, delicious rum and parties.
 NOLA Caribbean Festival is filled with a beautiful mix of diverse people, generations and cultures, it is absolutely worth attending!

 What is the history of the Nola Caribbean Festival?